Cancer Education and Study Group

 Dealing with childhood, adulthood and post-diagnosis traumas, is a powerful complementary treatment to the standard of care.
 The underlying issues which led us to developing these serious illnesses must be addressed or we may be at risk of a recurrence, developing another cancer or other life-threatening and chronic illnesses.

 Cancer Education and Study Group is a supportive community of everyone who has been touched by cancer in one way or another.
 We would study the data and publications scientifically supporting the connection between our traumas and illnesses.
-Also, through a twelve-week program called Thriving through Trauma: Reclaiming Your Joy through Cancer Trauma, we use a groundbreaking technique called MAP (Make Anything Possible) to remove the negative emotions attached to our life events.
+Also, through a twelve-week program called Cancer Trauma Relief Pilot Study, we use a groundbreaking technique called MAP (Make Anything Possible) to remove the negative emotions attached to our life events.
 By neutralizing these negative emotions, we would turn our traumas into wisdom.
 By healing our traumas, we would reconnect with our authentic selves and invite the joy and health back to our lives.

 When the Body Says No: the cost of hidden stress – Dr. Gabor Mate’

 The Myth of Normal: Trauma, Illness, and Healing in a Toxic Culture - Dr. Gabor Mate’

 The Body Keeps the Score: Brain, Mind, and Body in the Healing of Trauma – Dr. Bessel van der Kolk

 The Bio-Breakthrough: Decode Your Illness and Heal Your Life – Isabelle Benarous